WFFX: Early years in Mississippi

+Move to New Orleans market

-On October 14, 2024, the station re-located from Hattiesburg to Marrero, Louisiana, in a realignment tied to KVDU (104.1 FM)'s relocation from New Orleans to Baton Rouge following the destruction of its transmitter during Hurricane Ida.
-WFFX re-located to a tower shared with sister station WRNO-FM, broadcasting as a class C2 station at 12,000 watts.
-At that time, the station dropped its mainstream rock format and began stunting as "Halloween Radio"—carrying songs with either themes associated with the holiday, or otherwise associated with horror films and television series.
+On October 14, 2024, the station re-located from Hattiesburg to Marrero, Louisiana, in a realignment tied to KVDU (104.1 FM)'s relocation from New Orleans to Baton Rouge following the destruction of its transmitter and tower during Hurricane Ida.
+WFFX began broadcasting from a tower shared with sister station WRNO-FM.
+WFFX became a class C2 station, powered at 12,000 watts.
+At that time, the station dropped its mainstream rock format and began stunting as "Halloween Radio".
+It played songs with either themes associated with the holiday, or were soundtracks from horror films and spooky television series.

-On October 17, 2024, the station flipped to hot adult contemporary as "Voodoo 103.7"; positioned as "New Orleans' 90s to Now", the new format revives a brand that had previously been used by KVDU for a classic hits format focusing on music from the 1980s and 1990s (although it later pivoted to rhythmic adult contemporary and hot AC while under the brand).
+On October 17, 2024, the station flipped to hot adult contemporary as "Voodoo 103.7".
+It was positioned as "New Orleans' 90s to Now" station, with a new format reviving a brand that had previously been used by KVDU.
+That station aired a classic hits format focusing on music from the 1980s and 1990s (although it later pivoted to rhythmic adult contemporary and hot AC while under the brand).
+In November 2025, WFFX switched its format to Christmas music for the holidays, using the slogan "New Orleans' Christmas Music Station" when playing holiday tunes.

+On December 26, 2025, WFFX shifted to rhythmic adult contemporary.